SAP Articles

 Change Management & Training | Train users on Excel interface, reports, and planning templates; manage organizational change effectively. | Increases adoption and reduces support requirements post go-live. |

-Related Articles: Execution Tactics for SAP Performance Solutions
+Related Articles: Execution Tactics for SAP BPC

 Project Planning Tips That Save BPC Deployments